 Fog lights rarely are standard equipment, and although they’re only necessary for bad weather conditions, they’re incredibly useful — and safe — in limited-visibility driving conditions.
 They emit light from a bar-shaped beam pointed toward the road at a sharp angle, illuminating the ground immediately in front of the car without reflecting light back at the driver off of dust, rain, heavy snow and, of course, fog.
 You can expect to spend just shy of $200 to as much as $450 to have them installed.

 Lots of vehicles are now available with onboard Wi-Fi.
 If yours isn’t one of them, you can keep your passengers happy with a fairly simple upgrade.
 There are several options.
-An OBD II device from Verizon or AT&T, for example, will cost more than $100, and car routers can cost between $200 and $600.
+A Hum device from Verizon, for example, will cost more than $100 a year, and car routers can cost between $200 and $600.
 You’ll also have to pay for a data plan, but the result will be a better, more reliable connection than you’d get with a Wi-Fi hotspot.

 If Money Really Is No Object…